orenskl/pico-jvm/README.md

 To run a Java application on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) you will need to flash the Java virtual machine itself and than flash the Java application at the address `0x10100000`.

 The Java VM can be dowloaded from the [Releases](https://github.com/orenskl/pico-jvm/releases) page of this project.
-You can download the gzipped UF2 file, unpack it and flash it with the standard `picotool`.
+You can download the gzipped UF2 file, unpack it and flash it with the standard [picotool(https://github.com/raspberrypi/picotool).

 Lets say we have a simple hello world application :